Skip Navigation

 meghan.dudley@ou.edu

 Meghan (she/her) is a PhD candidate at the University of Oklahoma.
 With a traditional archaeology background, she now applies those skills to studying LGBTQ+ heritage and material culture through the OKPAN's Rainbow Community Heritage Project (RCHP).
-When not working on her dissertation, she serves as OKPAN's co-lead for our K-12 education efforts through lesson plan writing and holding professional development opportunities for our state's teachers.
+She also continues to work on our K-12 education efforts (going on eight years!), through lesson plan writing and holding professional development opportunities for our state's teachers.
 To learn more, visit the pages for RCHP and K-12 education to learn more!

 Jovie Isaacs Flying Out